 There is a wide range of ways to reduce the chance that you will ever experience a heart attack or stroke.
 Though there is no surefire way to protect against the risk, you can still take steps to diminish it as much as possible.

-Proper nutrition is one of the most important aspects of health, and while it may seem glaringly long term care insuranceobvious, too many people still fail to truly take an active role in what they eat.
+Proper nutrition is one of the most important aspects of health, and while it may seem glaringly obvious, too many people still fail to truly take an active role in what they eat.
 The high amounts of saturated fat in many Americans diets contribute to the risk of heart disease, stroke, and even dementia.
 In addition to heart disease and stroke, exercising regularly can also help prevent cognitive decline, as well as a host of other physical problems like obesity, diabetes, and cancer.

 Establishing a plan in case you ever do need care is just as important as working to reduce your risk, because although we can significantly cut our chances, we can’t completely eliminate them.
 Long term care insurance can help you protect your assets from the cost of care that can often be devastating to retirement savings.
 Though you may never end up using your policy, having peace of mind that your nest egg won’t be emptied if you suffer from a heart attack, stroke, or other disabling condition is often worth it for many.